You are listening to the Sean Hannity Radio Show Podcast.

 We have all the recent attacks.

-I can go through them all.
+I can go through them all all throughout Europe.

 I've warned of the Islamization of Europe.

-We've discussed at length in this country, and it was a big part of the election, the whole issue of national security calling evil out for what it is radical Islamic terrorism.
+We've discussed at length in this country, and it was a big part of the election, the whole issue of national security, calling evil out for what it is, radical Islamic terrorism.

 We've talked at length about the need to vet refugees from countries that have opinions and values that directly contradict our constitutional values.

-If you grow up under Sharia and you're a man and you think you have a right to tell a woman she can't drive a car, you think you have a right to tell her how to dress.
+If you grow up under Sharia and you're a man and you think you have a right to tell a woman she can't drive a car, you think you have a right to tell her how to dress?

-You know, I'm not even bringing up the the brutality of genital mutilation by some groups and countries.
+You know, I'm not even bringing up the brutality of genital mutilation by some groups and countries.

 You bring up the issue of women can't travel abroad, can't leave their home like in Saudi Arabia without a male relative.